 (b) The commission shall consist of the following seven (7) members as follows:

-(1) The director of the department of revenue or his/her designee from the department of revenue, who shall serve as chair;
+(1) The director of the department of revenue or his/her designee from the department of revenue;

 (2) Five (5) local tax officials named by the governor, at least one of whom shall be from a city or town under ten thousand (10,000) population and at least one of whom is from a city or town over fifty thousand (50,000) population in making these appointments the governor shall give due consideration to the recommendations submitted by the President of the Rhode Island League of Cities and Towns and each appointment shall be subject to the advice and consent of the senate;